KireinaHoro/research-plan/main.typ

-maintenance, encryption and decryption, and more; _@dma overhead_ from the need to set up descriptor rings, various queues, and @dma buffers; and _schedule overhead_ from the need to multiplex CPU cores between normal workload and handling events from the @nic via @irq, and to deliver packet data to the correct user space application.
+maintenance, encryption and decryption, and more; _@dma overhead_ from the need to set up descriptor rings, various queues, and @dma buffers; and _schedule overhead_ from the need to multiplex CPU cores between normal workload and handling events from the @nic via @irq[s], and to deliver packet data to the correct user space application.
 All these overheads come on top of the actual CPU cycles spent executing the actual @rpc handler.
 Many of these overheads are fixed, not scaling with the size of the request and response, meaning that